polarwinkel/raspi_sd_save/README.md

 ## How to use this

-If you are comfortable with Ansible you probably won't read this.
+If you are comfortable with Ansible you most likely don't read this.

-If you are not DONT clone this, just appy the changes described before manually.
+Obviously you are not: just appy the changes described above manually, and ignore the rest.

-Or have a loog at [Ansible](https://www.ansible.com/)!
+Or have a look at [Ansible](https://www.ansible.com/), especially if you will need to do this more often!